atk14/DrinkMarkdown/README.md

       "temp_dir" => "/path/to/temp", // default is constant TEMP or sys_get_temp_dir()
-      "iobjects_processing_enabled" => true, // insertable objects processing, default is true "urlize_text" => true, // reconstruct missing links to urls or emails? default is true ]);
+      "iobjects_processing_enabled" => true, // insertable objects processing, default is true "urlize_text" => true, // reconstruct missing links to urls or emails? default is true "shortcodes_enabled" => true, // whether to enable or disable processing of shortcodes, default is true ]);

     $html = $dm->transform($markdown);